cloudberry666/datadog-agent/pkg/metadata/inventories/README.md

 ## Check metadata

-`SetCheckMetadata` register data per check instance.
+`SetCheckMetadata` registers data per check instance.
 Metadata can include the check version, the version of the monitored software, ...
 It depends on each check.

 ## Agent metadata